christophe-rd/wildchrokie/notes/CoreXCookies.md

 No cookies.
 Measured and includes pit.
 Confident
 ### BETALL_SH5_P6
 Problem fixed: it's not SH5, BUT SH9 P6.
-TO DO: cross date with cookie.
+Crossdated with cookie SH9 P6

 ### BETALL WM 8 P1
 Confident that last ring is 2023.
 No csv in R because the rings are so weird and 2 knots!